Postoperative Complications in Diabetic type-2 Verses Non-Diabetic Patients Undergoing Appendectomy. A Comparative clinical Study

 References

-Maqsood KM, Pahwani R, Avinash F, Shabbir MR, Basham MA, Khalid A, et al. Association Between Levels of Pre-operative Glycosylated Hemoglobin and Post-operative Surgical Site Infections After Elective Surgery in a Low-Income Country.
+Maqsood KM, Pahwani R, Avinash F, Shabbir MR, Basham MA, Khalid A, et al. Association between levels of pre-operative glycosylated hemoglobin and post-operative surgical site infections after elective surgery in a low-income country.
 Cureus.
-2022;14(7):e27397.doi: 10.7759/cureus.27397
+2022;14(7):e27397. doi:10.7759/cureus.27397

-Liu S, Shi L, Wang B, Lou J, Sun M, Yang H, et al. Preoperative hyperglycemia is associated with elevated risk of perioperative ischemic stroke in type 2 diabetic patients undergoing non-cardiovascular surgery: A retrospective cohort study.
-Frontiers in Aging Neuroscience.
-2022;14.doi: 10.3389/fnagi.2022.990567
+Liu S, Shi L, Wang B, Lou J, Sun M, Yang H, et al. Preoperative hyperglycemia and risk of perioperative ischemic stroke in type 2 diabetic patients undergoing non-cardiovascular surgery: a retrospective cohort study.
+Front Aging Neurosci.
+2022;14:990567. doi:10.3389/fnagi.2022.990567

-Li X, Liu L, Liang X-Q, Li Y-T, Wang D-X. Preoperative carbohydrate loading with individualized supplemental insulin in diabetic patients undergoing gastrointestinal surgery: A randomized trial.
-International Journal of Surgery.
-2022;98:106215.doi: https://doi.org/10.1016/j.ijsu.2021.106215
+Li X, Liu L, Liang XQ, Li YT, Wang DX.
+Preoperative carbohydrate loading with individualized supplemental insulin in diabetic patients undergoing gastrointestinal surgery: a randomized trial.
+Int J Surg.
+2022;98:106215. doi:10.1016/j.ijsu.2021.106215

-Ghazisaeedi M, Shahmoradi L, Garavand A, Maleki M, Abhari S, Ladan M, et al. Developing a Clinical Decision Support System for Prediction Postoperative Coronary Artery Bypass Grafting Infection in Diabetic Patients.
+Ghazisaeedi M, Shahmoradi L, Garavand A, Maleki M, Abhari S, Ladan M, et al. Clinical decision support system for predicting postoperative CABG infection in diabetic patients.
 J Biomed Phys Eng.
-2022;12(6):583-90.doi: 10.31661/jbpe.v0i0.2011-1235
+2022;12(6):583-90. doi:10.31661/jbpe.v0i0.2011-1235

-Usman A, Akbar E, Mukhtar A, Nasir I, Rehman U, Iqbal A, et al. Comparative Outcomes of Immediate and Delayed Wound Closure Techniques in Appendectomies for Gangrenous Appendicitis: Postoperative Recovery in Gangrenous Appendicitis.
-DEVELOPMENTAL MEDICO-LIFE-SCIENCES.
-2024;1(3):35-40.doi: 10.69750/dmls.01.03.030
+Usman A, Akbar E, Mukhtar A, Nasir I, Rehman U, Iqbal A, et al. Comparative outcomes of immediate and delayed wound closure in gangrenous appendicitis.
+Dev Med Life Sci.
+2024;1(3):35-40. doi:10.69750/dmls.01.03.030

-Beattie J, Neufeld S, Yang D, Chukwuma C, Gul A, Desai N, et al. Utilizing Large Language Models for Enhanced Clinical Trial Matching: A Study on Automation in Patient Screening.
+Beattie J, Neufeld S, Yang D, Chukwuma C, Gul A, Desai N, et al. Utilizing large language models for enhanced clinical trial matching: automation in patient screening.
 Cureus.
-2024;16(5):e60044.doi: 10.7759/cureus.60044
+2024;16(5):e60044. doi:10.7759/cureus.60044

-Foghsgaard S, Vedtofte L, Andersen ES, Bahne E, Andreasen C, Sørensen AL, et al. Liraglutide treatment for the prevention of glucose tolerance deterioration in women with prior gestational diabetes mellitus: A 52-week randomized controlled clinical trial.
-Diabetes, Obesity and Metabolism.
-2024;26(1):201-14.doi: https://doi.org/10.1111/dom.15306
+Foghsgaard S, Vedtofte L, Andersen ES, Bahne E, Andreasen C, Sørensen AL, et al. Liraglutide for prevention of glucose tolerance deterioration in women with prior GDM: a 52-week randomized trial.
+Diabetes Obes Metab.
+2024;26(1):201-14. doi:10.1111/dom.15306

 Rüggeberg A, Meybohm P, Nickel EA.
-Preoperative fasting and the risk of pulmonary aspiration—a narrative review of historical concepts, physiological effects, and new perspectives.
+Preoperative fasting and pulmonary aspiration risk: historical concepts and new perspectives.
 BJA Open.
-2024;10:100282.doi: https://doi.org/10.1016/j.bjao.2024.100282
+2024;10:100282. doi:10.1016/j.bjao.2024.100282

 Qurashi FA, Keegan AC, D’Adamo CR, Wolf JH.
-Post-operative day zero discharge after laparoscopic appendectomy does not worsen high-yield outcomes: a NSQIP database observational study.
-Journal of Investigative Surgery.
-2022;35(10):1767-71.doi,
+Post-operative day zero discharge after laparoscopic appendectomy: NSQIP database study.
+J Investig Surg.
+2022;35(10):1767-71.

-Bernard L, Chen I, Le T. Appendectomy at the time of ovarian cancer staging increases infectious complications: a National Surgical Quality Improvement Program (NSQIP) propensity score-stratified analysis.
-International Journal of Gynecologic Cancer.
-2020;30(10):1542-7.doi: 10.1136/ijgc-2020-001702
+Bernard L, Chen I, Le T. Appendectomy during ovarian cancer staging increases infectious complications: NSQIP propensity-score analysis.
+Int J Gynecol Cancer.
+2020;30(10):1542-7. doi:10.1136/ijgc-2020-001702

 Atef Abdelsattar Ibrahim H, Kaddah S, Elkhateeb SM, Aboalazayem A, Amin AA, Marei MM.
 Glucose indices as inflammatory markers in children with acute surgical abdomen: a cross-sectional study.
-Annals of Medicine.
-2023;55(2):2248454.doi,
+Ann Med.
+2023;55(2):2248454. doi:10.1080/07853890.2023.2248454

 Downloads